JACKSON MADISON COUNTY

 Photo above: Follow Me into Business participants prepare to tour Madison County Court House.

 For ages 16-18, The Chamber also provided 12 paid summer jobs, funded by the City of Jackson, during the month of July.
-Job sites included Family Healthcare of Jackson, Food Rite, It's Printed, Lane College Athletic Department, Nell Huntspon Flower Box, RIFA, The Harris Agency, and Walgreens-South Highland.
+Job sites in 2018 included Family Healthcare of Jackson, Food Rite, It's Printed, Lane College Athletic Department, Nell Huntspon Flower Box, RIFA, The Harris Agency, and Walgreens-South Highland.